-Dr. John D. Pasquale holds the Donald R. Shepherd Chair in Conducting at the University of Michigan, serving as Associate Professor of Conducting, Associate Director of Bands, and Director of the Michigan Marching and Athletic Bands.
+As an international conductor, author and lecturer, Dr. John D. Pasquale, holds the Donald R. Shepherd Chair in Conducting at the University of Michigan.
+He serves as Associate Professor of Conducting, Associate Director of Bands, and Director of the Michigan Marching and Athletic Bands.
 In this position, he directs and oversees the athletic band program, is the conductor of the University Band, guest conductor with the Symphony Band, Symphony Band Chamber Winds and Concert Band, and teaches classes in rehearsal pedagogy and aural analysis of ensemble sound.

-Off the podium, Prof. Pasquale's research interests include the codification of ensemble pedagogy and teaching of aural analysis skills to conductors.
+Prof. Pasquale's research interests include the intersection of the conductor as artistic leader and ensemble pedagogue, codification of instrumental and ensemble pedagogy and teaching of aural analysis skills to conductors.
 Currently, he leads an international team of conductors and educators in a project entitled, “Vorstellung einer systematischen Unterrichtsmethodik für Anfänger und fortgeschrittene BläserKlassen (Directed Listening for Wind Ensemble Conductors.)”
-The culmination of this work is presented within the book “Das Modell des geführten Hörens: Hören-Analysieren-Proben (The Directed Listening Model),” under contract for publication by Helbling Verlag in Esslingen, Germany.
-Concluding in 2012, Dr. Pasquale lead a team of American conductors and researchers in a cross-cultural performance and pedagogy project in China entitled, “中国纯音乐教育：跨文化表现与教育学” (Instrumental Music Education in China: Cross-Cultural Performance and Pedagogy.)
+The culmination of this work is presented within the book Probenmethodik Blasorchester: Geführtes Hören in der Ensemblearbeit, published by Helbling Verlag in Esslingen, Germany, and the English edition, The Directed Listening Model: A Rehearsal Guide for Ensemble Musicianship, published by the authors.
+Concluding in 2012, Dr. Pasquale led a team of American conductors and researchers in a cross-cultural performance and pedagogy project in China entitled, “中国纯音乐教育：跨文化表现与教育学” (Instrumental Music Education in China: Cross-Cultural Performance and Pedagogy.)

 Receiving the Doctor of Musical Arts degree in Conducting from the University of Oklahoma in 2008, Pasquale served as a conducting associate to the Wind Symphony, Opera Orchestra, "The Pride of Oklahoma" Marching Band, New Century Ensemble, Faculty Composer Concert Series, Symphony Band, Concert Band, and the Weitzenhoffer Family Department of Musical Theatre.
 In addition, he was an adjunct instructor and graduate teaching assistant within the Music Education Department.
 He holds a Master of Music degree in Instrumental Conducting from the University of Oklahoma and a Bachelor of Music Education degree from Texas Christian University in Fort Worth, Texas.